 Great!
 We’re glad to hear it.

-If you’ve read all of the above, and feel you have something to contribute, then your next step is to send us a summary of your article idea using the form below.
+If you’ve read all of the above, and feel you have something to contribute, then your next step is to send us a short summary of your idea along with a list of the salient points you’d like to include.
+This is important for us to assess the design philosophy behind your article, as well as the structure and arguments you hope to make.

 This should only be a paragraph—we don’t want you to labour for days creating a finished masterpiece, only to find out that we’re not interested.
 Let’s check that we’re on the same page before you invest a ton of time.